pactus-project/pactus.org/website/download/index.md

 {% tab init Windows %}

 ```
-./zarb-daemon.exe init -w c:\zarb --testnet
+./pactus-daemon.exe init -w c:\pactus --testnet
 ```

-This command creates a working directory for the testnet at `c:\zarb`.
+This command creates a working directory for the testnet at `c:\pactus`.

 {% endtab %}

 {% tab init Linux and Mac %}

 ```
-./zarb-daemon init -w ~/zarb --testnet
+./pactus-daemon init -w ~/pactus --testnet
 ```

-This command creates a working working directory for the testnet at `~/zarb`.
+This command creates a working working directory for the testnet at `~/pactus`.

 {% endtab %}